AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-disability.2.md

-We ask this because you may be entitled to grants or other financial assistance.
+As a person with a disability, you may be eligible for certain grants and support programs.